zzp-sys/TIDIC/README.md

-# An Efficient Image Clustering Method Integrating Text Semantic Information
+# An Efficient Method for Image Clustering by Integrating Text Semantic Information